wendyc8511545113/wendyc8511545113.github.io/LinuxEssentials.md

 ---
 layout: page
 title: NetCad Linux Essentials
-subtitle: -
+subtitle: Linux Essentials
 ---

-While taking an **Introduction to Digital Media course**, I had the opportunity to dive deeper into the features of **Adobe InDesign**, an industry-standard tool for design and digital publishing.
-The course offered hands-on experience with a variety of creative tools, and one of the first assignments was to create a short, dynamic slideshow that incorporated multiple features of InDesign, such as animation, embedded video, and interactive links.

-In a short period, I was able to harness the power of these tools to produce a polished and engaging project.
-The process involved using animation techniques to bring elements to life, incorporating video clips to enhance the narrative, and embedding interactive links to create a seamless and interactive viewer experience.
-This project allowed me to gain practical skills in digital media design and further explore the versatility of Adobe InDesign as both a layout and interactive design platform.
+The **NetCad Linux Essentials course** introduces learners to the fundamentals of the Linux operating system, focusing on command-line navigation, file management, and essential system tasks.
+It covers key concepts such as permissions, process control, networking basics, and shell scripting.
+Through hands-on labs and real-world scenarios, students gain practical experience working in a Linux environment.
+This course builds a strong foundation for further studies in system administration, cybersecurity, and open-source technologies.

-<p style="text-align: center;">➡️Click <strong>Read Now</strong> below to check it out!⬅️</p>
+<p style="text-align: center;">➡️Check the <strong>Read Now</strong> below to check it out!⬅️</p>

 <div style="text-align: center;">
     <iframe style="border: 1px solid #777;"